 Three phenomena are responsible for the instability in an amplifier.
 They are:

 2. The reason may be due to an external circuit, external transistor input.

 3. Unnecessary gain outside the necessary frequency band of operation.

-You need to calculate the Rollett’s stability factor(K) using the given S-parameters.
+It would help if you calculated the Rollett’s stability factor(K) using the given S-parameters.
 The matrix determinant, along with the stability factor, can determine the stability.
 An amplifier is stable only when K is greater than 1.
 Plus, the determinant value must not exceed one.

-10、More Suitable Impedance Value
+Low Noise Amplifier Design– More Suitable Impedance Value

 The Smith Chart is necessary to design matching impedance networks.
 Transmission lines change the impedance properties using microstrip lines，these lines have varying characteristic impedances.
 They can also transform the value of any resistor.

 There are two types of matching networks:

 1. Input matching network: These are useful for reducing noise influence.
 It matches the transistor input to the source.
 This way, we can get a noise figure as close to the least noise possible.